 Visit The Louvre Museum

 Even if you are in Paris only for the weekend, block a couple of hours in your agenda to visit one of the best art museums in the world (which also happens to be the most famous Paris museum!)
-The Louvre Museum artwork covers Western art from the medieval period to 1848, formative works from the civilizations of the ancient world, and works of Islamic art so there is something for every taste.
+The Louvre Museum has a central location in Paris and hosts artwork from across history including Western art from the medieval period to 1848, formative works from the civilizations of the ancient world, and works of Islamic art so there is something for every taste.
 Some of the Louvre’s most famous works include Mona Lisa, the Seated Scribe, The Winged Victory of Samothrace or Venus de Milo, just to name a few.
 But visiting one of the biggest museums in the world spontaneously can be a painful experience so a little bit of planning and a cheat sheet of things to see is always a good idea.
 Check out our Guide to Visiting the Louvre Museum for the best time to go, Louvre artwork and our best tips.

 RELATED: If you are a fan of museums, you’ll be in your element in Paris.
-Don’t miss the impressionist art at the Musee d’Orsay; Modern Art at the Museum of Modern Art and for the history buffs, don’t miss the Army Museum (Musée de l’Armée).
+Consider purchasing the Paris Museum Pass or the Paris Pass and don’t miss the impressionist art at the Musee d’Orsay; Modern Art at the Museum of Modern Art and for the history buffs, don’t miss the Army Museum (Musée de l’Armée).

 Explore the Covered Passages of Paris